 The Company aims to maintain sufficient liquidity to manage its day to day operations in the short, medium and long term as well as sufficient buffer of liquid assets for covering sudden liquidity demands that may arise.
-To manage this risk the Company maintains a pool of liquid assets that represents at least 25% of its liabilities and should be equal to a minimum of Euro 1m, which is used to meet short term liquidity demands (up to 3 months) as well as a buffer for unexpected cash demands.
+To manage this risk the Company maintains a pool of liquid assets equal to a minimum of €1 million, which is used to meet short term liquidity demands (up to 3 months) as well as a buffer for unexpected cash demands, and, if combined with deposits, equal to a minimum of 25% of its liabilities.